iboing/CorDA/README.md

 ## Step 1: Context-oriented Decomposition

+You can skip Step 1 by directly downloading the decomposed model from our huggingface repo.

 Corda enables to initialize a learnable adapter in two modes, knowledge-preserved adaptation (`tools/build_KPA.sh`) and instruction-previewed adaptation (`tools/build_IPA.sh`).
 The knowledge-preserved adaptation samples questions from QA datasets, such as `triviaQA` and `nq_open`, to obtain covariance matrices for decomposition, and uses the smallest $r$ singular values and vectors to initialize the adapter.
 The instruction-previewed adaptation samples queries and responses from the finetuning dataset to obtain covariance matrices, and initialize the adapter with the larget $r$ singular values and vectors.

 ### 📖 Knowledge-preserved adaptation